Chris Walden: Migrating to the U.S.

 In 1996 at the age of 29, Walden moved to Los Angeles.
 He wrote scores for television movies and arrangements for Christopher Cross, Michael Bolton, Renee Olstead, Nancy Wilson, and Paul Anka.
 He continued to work for German television and musicians, such as Till Brönner, Al Bano, and David Hasselhoff.

-In 1999 he founded the Chris Walden Big Band, which consists of Los Angeles based studio musicians.
+In 1999, he founded the Chris Walden Big Band, which consists of Los Angeles based studio musicians.
 With this band he recorded three albums.
 The first received two Grammy Award nominations in 2005.

-As a conductor Walden has led the New Mexico Symphony, Dallas Symphony, Columbus Symphony, National Symphony, West Australian Philharmonic, Munich Symphony, and the Slovak Radio Orchestra.
+As a conductor, Walden has led the Los Angeles Philharmonic, New Mexico Symphony, Dallas Symphony, Columbus Symphony, National Symphony, West Australian Philharmonic, Munich Symphony, and the Slovak Radio Orchestra.

 In 2007, during a three-month strike by Hollywood screenwriters, Walden composed his first major concert work, Symphony No.1 – The Four Elements.
 The recording with the Hollywood Studio Symphony received two Grammy Award nominations in 2008.

-Since 2007 he has worked as an arranger for the television program American Idol.
+Since 2007, he has worked as an arranger for the television program American Idol.
 He has written arrangements for television appearances by Faith Hill, Christina Aguilera, Katie Holmes, Aretha Franklin, Yolanda Adams, Melissa Etheridge.
 In 2009 he arranged the National Anthem for Jennifer Hudson's performance at the Super Bowl XLIII.

 In 2015 Walden served as conductor and arranger for the 38th Annual Kennedy Center Honors on CBS.
 In 2019 he was appointed lead arranger for the Academy Awards on ABC.

+In 2022 Walden founded the Pacific Jazz Orchestra, a non-profit 40-piece ensemble in Los Angeles, for which he serves as artistic director.

 Walden's works encompass 40 feature and TV films, more than 100 episodes of TV series, and more than 1500 arrangements for big band or symphony orchestra.